rkp8/SauceLabsDemo/README.md

 Download a zipped up version of this code by clicking the green button on the right.

-If you have git installed, simply run this command:
+Or if you have git installed, you can simply run this command:

 git clone https://github.com/rkp8/SauceLabsDemo